 - Undergo numerous tests, including a tissue biopsy

-- Get a second opinion to ensure you receive a consistent diagnosis from multiple experts
+- Get a second opinion to double-check the diagnosis

 FREE MESOTHELIOMA GUIDE